 Bryn Mawr, PA 19010

 Step four: Complete a bariatric patient health information packet

-You MUST complete a patient health information packet prior to your first visit.
+You must complete a patient health information packet prior to or during your first visit.
 The forms in this packet will be used by all of our specialists to avoid unnecessary duplication.
 A missing or incomplete packet could significantly delay your first visit and may result in the rescheduling of your first appointment.